clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the telemetrics in a csv file
+1. Access to the Server containing the telemetrics in a csv file.
+1. Validity of the data in csv file(NULL check, proper format, valid values in proper units).
+1. Write access to server to store the PDF report.
+1. Scheduling to read out the csv for analysis(continious/daily/weekly scheduling and how to determine it to trigger it again).
+1. Availability of the functionality to create PDF reports from the data.
+1. Availability of the functionality to connect to the mail server to send the emails.
+1. Minimum threshold, Maximum threshold to find out the breaches are configured properly.
-1. Email IDs to which mails need to be send
+1. Email IDs to which mails need to be send are configured properly and valid.
-1. Write access to server to store the PDF report

 (add more if needed)